HQarroum/scoped-injector/README.md

 This way we don't need to monkey patch the require function, and we only interact with the string you passes to it.
 Each variables you pass to require will be evaluated to the path associated with it.

+> Note however that this strategy does not currently support the use of [plugins](#plugins).

 #### Using the global namespace

-Similarly, using the global namespace is bad practice in Javascript mainly because of name collisions, however we make it possible for developers to import the scoped injector to the global namespace for conditions where they are in full control of the environment and seek convenience.
+Using the global namespace is bad practice in Javascript mainly because of name collisions, however we make it possible for developers to import the scoped injector to the global namespace for conditions where they are in full control of the environment and seek convenience.

 In these cases, one can import a module using the `$` prefix :